 Three Lakes American Legion Post 431 and Auxiliary

 A group of local World War I veterans chartered the Three Lakes Post 431 in January of 1945.
 A few months later, in April 1945, the Three Lakes American Legion Auxiliary was chartered.
 For more than 60 years, the two have been active in local civic and Legion affairs.
 The Post Firing Squad and Color Guard regularly appear in parades, at funerals and patriotic ceremonies throughout the region.
-The Legion Bar is open to the public. * For more information call (715) 546-3431
+Monthly meetings are held on the first Tuesday of the month during the months of September through June at 7pm.
+No meeting in July and August.
+The Legion Bar is open to the public.
+For more information call (715) 546-3431

 The Museum offers seven buildings open to the public on lovely maintained grounds, and features the over 100-year-old Johnson House which is accessed by commemorative brick walkways personalized by Museum supporters.
 Another building open for touring is a replica of a Civilian Conservation Corps (CCC) barracks.
-This building’s exterior and interior lumber was cut from trees planted by the CCC in the 1930′s.
+This building’s exterior and interior lumber was cut from trees planted by the CCC in the 1930’s.
 Some of the area’s notable citizens are also featured, including Sam Campbell, Carl Marty, Cy Williams and Skip Wagner.
-Self-guided and group tours are available Tuesday – Saturday from Memorial Day to Labor Day, 11 am – 3 pm or by appointment.
+Self-guided and group tours are available.
+The museum is open Memorial Day to Mid-October.
 After Labor Day, the Museum is open Saturdays through Pumpkin Fest.
-For more information, contact the Museum seasonally at (715) 546-2295
+1798 Huron Street.
+For more information, contact the Museum seasonally at (715) 546-2295 or email email@example.com

 Three Lakes Waterfront Association